 (P10) ‘Because sometimes just saying to somebody this is what’s going on here is not enough.
 Sometimes say, look, have you noticed this, why are you doing that, or just pointing out these things that they’re doing, almost like self-learning, I guess’

-There was awareness that patients could be resistant to the approach, often strongly defending their biomedical beliefs.
+There was awareness that patients could be resistant to the approach, often strongly defending their biomedical beliefs (any examples..?).
 Directly challenging these perspectives had the potential to create interactional ‘trouble’ and jeopardize the patient-therapist relationship.
+So alternative approaches were used

 (P05) ‘I’ll ask questions in a way that is, helps them to challenge themselves but is not directly combative and I take them on a little journey through that session in order to get them to understand that some things are right here, something’s not quite right’